jordanxcast/thoughtful-travels-client/README.md

 Thoughtful Travels aims to empower it’s users by giving them a place to organize their travel goals, set specific details on their goals and reflect on their experiences so the invaluable memories from their travels are documented.

+## Login
+You can create your own account or login using:
+username: john-doe
+password: Jd#1234

+Have fun playing around on Thoughtful Travels!

 ## Deployed App:
 https://thoughtful-travels-274fgkv3d.now.sh/
 https://jc-t-travels.now.sh/